stlmc/stlmc/tests/README.md

 `3rd_party/dReal3/dReal` by default; set `STLMC_DREAL` to override the dReal executable path for both runners.

-Pressing `Ctrl+C` cancels pending benchmark cases, terminates active `stlmc` and solver processes, and exits with status `130`.
+Pressing `Ctrl+C` in either benchmark runner cancels pending cases, terminates active `stlmc` and solver processes, and exits with status `130`.
+Additional interrupts are ignored while cleanup is in progress.
 Processes that do not stop within five seconds are killed.

 ## Benchmark directory convention